MontaLabidi/Akka-http-Cassandra/README.md

 # akka-http-cassandra-docker-kubernetes
-A Simple server with simple REST APIs to showcase [Akka HTTP](https://doc.akka.io/docs/akka-http/current/?language=scala) with [Cassandra]( https://cassandra.apache.org/) using docker, and a bonus Kubernetes manifests to deploy on a Kubernetes cluster.
+A simple (micro)service with simple REST APIs to showcase [Akka HTTP](https://doc.akka.io/docs/akka-http/current/?language=scala) with [Cassandra]( https://cassandra.apache.org/) using docker and docker-compose, and a bonus Kubernetes manifests to deploy on a Kubernetes cluster.

 ## Requirements

 - Docker
-- Docker-compose
+- Docker-Compose
 - Kubernets + Helm (Optional)